ksamuel/django-tasks/README.md

 > [!CAUTION]
 > The database backend does not work with SQLite when you are running multiple worker processes - tasks may be executed more than once.
 See [#33](https://github.com/RealOrangeOne/django-tasks/issues/33).

+### Culling old tasks

+After a while, tasks may start to build up in your database.
+This can be managed using the `cull_db_tasks` management command, which deletes completed and failed tasks according to the given retention policy.
+Check the `--help` for the available options.

 ### Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to contribute.